apache/incubator-resilientdb/README.md

 # NexresGraphQL
 Nexres GraphQL Server

-# Start
+# Get Prepared
-`python app.py`

-OR

 (If you're using this for the first time, the steps below would be useful)

-Installation steps for Windows 21H2 ecosystem:

-1. Install Ubuntu 20.04 from the Microsoft Windows store
+1. Install **Ubuntu 20.04** on your local machine

 2. Once installed, go to File Explorer -> Linux -> Ubuntu 20.04

-3. In the home directory, once the password is configured, copy/clone this directory
+3. Clone this repository

-4. Install python3 (version - 3.10.7) and ensure pip is installed using the command
+4. Install python3 (version - 3.9.18) and ensure pip is installed using the command

 `sudo apt-get install python3-pip`

 5. Also make sure to install the venv module which creates a virtual Python environment that helps encapsulate the project's dependencies and prevents possible conflicts with the global Python environment.
 The command is:

-`sudo apt-get install -y python3-venv`
+`sudo apt-get install -y python3.9-venv`

+6. Create a veritual environment:

+`python3 -m venv venv`

-6. To start a virtual env:
+7. Start a virtual environment:

 `source venv/bin/activate`

+8. Go back from the virtual environment when you no longer need it:

+`deactivate`

+# Using the SDK

+1. To use the SDK, you need to start a KV service first, which you can refer to the [resilientdb repo](https://github.com/resilientdb/resilientdb) and the [blog](https://blog.resilientdb.com/2022/09/28/GettingStartedNexRes.html).

+2. Then you should start the crow http service, which may take a few minutes at the first time.

+`bazel build service/http_server:crow_service_main`
+`bazel-bin/service/http_server/crow_service_main service/tools/config/interface/service.config service/http_server/server_config.config`

+3. After starting the crow service,you can test it by using the **curl** command to send HTTP requests.

+`curl -X POST -d '{"id":"key1","value":"value1"}' 127.0.0.1:18000/v1/transactions/commit`
+`curl 127.0.0.1:18000/v1/transactions/key1`

+The expected output of the two commands above are:

+`id: key1`
+`{"id":"key1","value":"value1"}`

+4. Start your virtual environment

+`source venv/bin/activate`

+5. Run the requirements.txt command to install the SDK related dependencies

+`python3 -m pip install -r requirements.txt`

+6. Try the test script

+`python3 test_sdk.py`

+You have successfully run the script if you see the following output:

+`The retrieved txn is successfully validated`

+# GraphQL (To be finished by Apratim)

 7. (Temporary resolve) Copy app.py to the nexres_sdk folder to ensure execution